ppaann/Exercise/BlogWebDemo/readme.txt

 2. index-selfLayout.html
   Use self made layout.
 It has a clean html and good for production.

+*** USE FIREFOX TO OPEN THE HTML
+Chrome need to enable local file access to run the angular app

 /dist -- production code (publishable)